sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 ----------
 When storing and retrieving data, SiteWhere never deals directly with a database.
 Instead, the system defines *Service Provider Interfaces (SPIs)* for the data operations it needs to operate and expects datastore implementations to comply with the required interfaces.
+The primary interfaces that a datastore needs to implements are:

+:`IDeviceManagement <apidocs/com/sitewhere/spi/device/IDeviceManagement.html>`_: Contains all of the core
+	device management calls including CRUD methods for sites, specifications, devices, events, etc.
+:`IUserManagement <apidocs/com/sitewhere/spi/user/IUserManagement.html>`_: Contains all of the core
+	user management calls including CRUD methods for users, authorities, etc.

 When configuring a new SiteWhere server instance, you change settings in the core Spring configuration file to indicate which type of datastore to use for the underlying data implementation.
 The types of datastores currently supported include MongoDB and Apache HBase.
 MongoDB is a great choice for running on a personal workstation or a  cloud instance with limited resources.
 HBase is better suited for projects that require massive scalability,  but at the expense of more overhead both in system configuration and system resources.
-For more information on configuring a datastore for SiteWhere see **XXXXX** in the configuration guide.
+For more information on configuring a datastore for SiteWhere see `Datastore Configuration <configuration/datasources.html>`_ in the configuration guide.

 Asset Modules
 -------------